 Yeast Spec Sheet

 Most commercial strains have a detailed spec sheet which can be very technical and confusing.
-Few of the most important parameters in them are:
+A few of the most important parameters in them are:

-- Aroma wheel: Depicted either through a spider diagram or through a yeast profile paragraph.
+Aroma wheel: Depicted either through a spider diagram or through a yeast profile paragraph.
 It talks about the different kinds of esters, phenols, and flavors produced by the yeast.
-It is a good idea to match this with the kind of fermentation being used.
+It is a good idea to match this with the kind of fermentation we are using.

-- Attenuation: It is a measure of malt fermentability for the respective yeast strains.
+It is a measure of malt fermentability for the respective yeast strains.
 This is important for beer (grain) yeasts.
-Most yeasts are able to completely ferment out glucose, fructose, and sucrose but their ability to ferment maltose is limited.
+Most yeasts are able to completely ferment out glucose, fructose, and sucrose.
+In contrast, their ability to ferment maltose has its limits.
 Low attenuation (~70%) yeasts result in a good body and high attenuation (~85%) results in a thinner lager-like mouthfeel.

-- Alcohol tolerance: A lot of amateurs have an obsession with strongest wine or brew.
+A lot of amateurs have an obsession with the strongest wine or brew.
 Personally, I rarely look at this parameter.
 If the yeast can produce 10% (for wine) and 5-7% (for beer), it is OK.
 Some special styles like barley wines and sparkling wines need very high alcohol tolerance.
 Do read about the measure of alcohol for details.
 However, I focus more on taste than ABV.

 Yeasts are akin to the workers in our fermentation and will create off-flavors if not treated well.
 We have a chapter on handling off-flavors that specifically helps to diagnose signs of improper fermentation and yeast activity.
 I hope that it will help you rectify some of the issues and refine your craft.